okamgnienie/taco-hemingway--marmur/en.md

 His desires are hidden, not for show

 I can see that he wants to have a big house, full of other people's wives

+## Hook

+I want to have a big house, full of other people's wives, do you hear me?

+Only you I can tell straight out, that I like to wade in numbers

+Some people like to gambol, and some want peace

+The whole house in marble, the whole house in marble

+Dark thoughts sleep again on the top